Robbepop/MK85/README.md

 It has no optimizations at all.
 If it encounters two "(bvadd x y)", two adders would be generated instead of one.
-Maybe SAT-solver (minisat in this case) could optimize this out, or maybe not.
+Maybe SAT-solver (minisat/picosat in this case) could optimize this out, or maybe not.

 ## Further reading